-As indicated above under "Termination and Amendment," outstanding stock options and stock appreciation rights cannot be repriced, directly or indirectly, without the prior consent of the Company's shareholders.
-The exchange of an "underwater" option or stock appreciation right (i.e., an option or stock appreciation right having an exercise price or base price in excess of the current market value of the underlying stock) for cash or for another award would be considered an indirect repricing and would, therefore, require the prior consent of the Company's shareholders.
+As indicated above under "Termination and Amendment," outstanding stock options and stock appreciation rights cannot be repriced, directly or indirectly, without the prior consent of our shareholders.
+The exchange of an "underwater" option or stock appreciation right (i.e., an option or stock appreciation right having an exercise price or base price in excess of the current market value of the underlying stock) for cash or for another award would be considered an indirect repricing and would, therefore, require the prior consent of our shareholders.